RJEGR/Transcriptomics/index.md

 layout: default
 ---

-De novo transcriptome assembly is the _de novo_ sequence assembly method of creating a transcriptome without the aid of a reference genome (wikipedia).
+A non-guided transcriptome assembly usually aims to the *de novo* assembly method of creating a transcriptome without the aid of a reference genome.
 The availability of Next Generation Sequencing (NGS) technologies allows researchers to capture the spatial or temporal profile of gene expresion from a huge types of biological samples.
 The Following markdown describe an integrative workflow analysis in RNA-seq data based on the current bioinformatic methods.

 > -Ricardo Gore